- About Pitbulls

 In years past, we struggled with helping our outreach clients accept spay/neuter as a healthy option for their dog.
 Those days are long gone.
 Now our biggest challenge is finding a way to meet the need of all of the people who want to get their dogs fixed.
 We currently work with a small handful of veterinarians who donate their services or offer them at a reduced fee during our event.
 Each time, we're greeted with a long line of dog owners who show up hours early in hopes of securing a surgery for their pet.
 Take a peek:

-Question: Aren't spay/neuter clinics already filling the need?
+Question: Aren't low cost spay/neuter clinics already filling the need?

 In the SF bay area, the average wait for a free spay/neuter appointment can be three months or more.
 Unaltered dogs can reproduce during that time, and dog owners may change their minds and decide not to follow through.
 With so much need, offering timely, accessible surgeries is critical.
 Outreach work brings surgeries straight to our communities so the benefits can begin working immediately.